About Jim Rose

 Renwick Gallery, Smithsonian American Art Museum, Washington, D.C.; Racine Art Museum, Racine, Wisconsin; Mesa Contemporary Arts, Mesa, Arizona; The Museum of Arts and Design, New York, New York; John Michael Kohler Art Center, Sheboygan, Wisconsin; Kohler Company, Kohler, Wisconsin; Milwaukee Art Museum, Milwaukee, Wisconsin; Society for Contemporary Craft, Pittsburgh, Pennsylvania; Arkansas Arts Center, Little Rock, Arkansas; Carnegie Museum of Art, Pittsburgh, Pennsylvania; Indiana State Museum and Historic Sites, Indianapolis, Indiana; The Chipstone Foundation, Fox Point, Wisconsin; Museum of Wisconsin Art, West Bend, Wisconsin.

-During Jim’s recovery from his first suicide attempt, he and his sister, Anne, purchased a new domain (jimroseartist dot com) and built what became this website.
-This new website was explicitly purchased and built after his divorce from Suzanne was final.
-It mirrored the valiant effort Jim made to rebuild his life and his career.
+During Jim’s recovery from his first suicide attempt and after his divorce was final, he and his sister, Anne, purchased a new domain (jimroseartist dot com) and built a new website – it was exactly what you see on this website, less the obvious updates.
+The new website mirrored the valiant effort Jim made to rebuild his life and his career.
 He wanted more than anything to be rebranded as “Jim Rose, Artist.”
 He saw a future free from the narcissistic and controlling environment he was trying to escape.
 He wanted his artistic endeavors to expand to sculpture, structures, and both 2- and 3-dimensional collage.
 He was well on his way to imagining a new future as a multi-faceted artist.

-Anne purchased a new URL and pointed the website, with the entirety of the content on which she and Jim had collaborated, from jimroseartist dot com to the new domain jimroseartist dot memorial.
+In response, Anne purchased a new domain and pointed the WordPress site, with the entirety of the content on which she and Jim had collaborated, to the URL jimroseartist.memorial.
+She added a Memorial Wall, while leaving the rest of the pages as Jim had updated with his final edits.

-The dot coms “jimrosefurniture” and “jimroseartist” are no longer related to the true and final legacy of Jim Rose, artist, sculptor, and furniture maker.
+The dot coms “jimrosefurniture” and “jimroseartist” are no longer related to the final artistic journey of Jim Rose, artist, sculptor, and furniture maker, and to his memory.
 They have been altered, repointed, and are solely controlled by his ex-wife.

-The Instagram account associated with Jim’s original website URL is also now controlled by his ex-wife, and was accessed using the same method.
+The Instagram account associated with Jim’s original website URL, which was likewise hijacked, is also now controlled by his ex-wife.

 Go to: Home | Furniture | Structures | Constructs | Memorial Wall